 - Subsidiary 1 owns a parcel of sensitive land.
 Subsidiary 2 is the 100% owner of Subsidiary 3 and has a 50% share in 50% Subsidiary with Overseas Person 2

 - Overseas Person 1 wishes to transfer the sensitive land to another entity.

 - Overseas Person 1 can take direct ownership of the sensitive land, or have it transferred to Subsidiary 2 or Subsidiary 3 without the need for consent.

 - Overseas Person 1, Subsidiary 1, Subsidiary 2 and Subsidiary 3 are all members of a group comprising Overseas Person 1 and persons who are directly or indirectly wholly owned by Overseas Person 1.

 - The exemption does not permit Overseas Person 1 to transfer the land from Subsidiary 1 to 50% Subsidiary or Overseas Person 2 because they are not part of that group.
 Both 50% Subsidiary and Overseas Person 2 would require consent to acquire the land.

-The Overseas Investment Regulations also exempt from the requirement to obtain consent the following situations:
+The Overseas Investment Regulations also exempt from the requirement to obtain consent in the following situations:

-- a New Zealand registered company buying out minority or interest group shareholders (in specific circumstances).
+- Where a New Zealand registered company is buying out minority or interest group shareholders (in specific circumstances).